-- Ground Cherry “Cape Gooseberry” - New for 2013! (aka Physalis peruviana, aka Goldenberry) is a large sprawling 2 ft. plant with downy (hairy) leaves.
+- Ground Cherry “Cape Gooseberry” – (aka Physalis peruviana, aka Goldenberry) is a large sprawling 3-4 ft. plant with downy (hairy) leaves.
+Production is not quite as heavy as the a-fore mentioned AND it will traditionally ripen later than all others.
 Short lived perennial in its native tropical America.
-A heavy producer of orange large marble-sized fruits, encased in a beige papery husk.
+A heavy producer of dark gold large 1″ sized fruits, encased in a larger, slightly elongated, beige, papery husk.
 Fruits are flavorful and sweet, very refreshing!
 Can be used fresh or dried, as “raisins”.
+Pkt…$2.50

-- Ground Cherry “Cossack” - Back for 2013! (aka Pineapple Ground Cherry, aka Physalis pubescens) Cape Gooseberry relative.
+- Ground Cherry “Cossack” – (aka Pineapple Ground Cherry, aka Physalis pubescens) Close Cape Gooseberry relative.
 Plants bear many sweet flavored fruits, with a pineapple like overtone.
 Can be eaten raw, cooked or dried.
 Will store for several months (as I found out after forgetting them in my small G.H.)
 Found them to be absolutely delicious!
 Sooo!
 Dry away!
 Tasty fruits ideal for a fruit-based dish or chutney.
 AND little grandchildren LOVE’em too!
-Plants can reach from 2 to 4 feet.
+Plants can reach from 2 to 3 feet.
 75 days

-- Ground Cherry “Goldie” – New for 2013! (aka Physalis pubescens) A prolific ground cherry variety with golden yellow, medium sized fruits.
-This variety grows larger than its cousin, the “Cossack”.
-Said to reach several feet.
+- Ground Cherry “Goldie” – (aka Physalis pubescens) Back for 2017!
+A prolific ground cherry variety with golden yellow, medium sized fruits.
+This variety grows slightly larger than its cousin, the “Cossack”.
+Plants said to reach several feet.
+Pkt…$2.50

-- Ground Cherry ”Yellow Husk” – (aka Physalis pruinosa) Variety offers medium sized golden fruits.
+- Ground Cherry “Yellow Husk” – (aka Physalis pruinosa) Variety offers medium sized golden fruits.
 Said to have a citrus/sweet flavor.
-Plants slightly smaller than “Aunt Molly’s“, growing from 18″ to 2 1/2 feet.
-N/A
+Plants slightly smaller than “Aunt Molly’s“, growing from 18” to 2 1/2 feet.

-- Ground Cherry “Yantar” – New for 2013!
-“Yantar” means “amber” in Russian.
+- Ground Cherry “Yantar” – means “amber” in Russian.
 Dev. by Belarusian Res.
 Inst. of veg.
 Gardening.
 Very rare.
 Another variety similar to the Cossack Pineapple type.
 This variety offers cherry sized fruits of exceptional flavor, ripening to a golden orange.
 Plants seem to be the smallest of all the varieties that we carry, low growing shrub, spreading only from 6 to 18″.

-- Tomatillo “De Milpa (Purple)” - these grow unattended in Mexican corn fields.
+- Tomatillo “De Milpa (Purple)” – Back for 2017!
+These grow unattended in Mexican corn fields.
 Higher dry matter, round purple fruits store for several weeks in baskets or with the husks pulled back and strung like garlic.
 Best in fresh salsa.
 Fruits are green with a heavy purple overcast.
-70-80 days
+70-80 days Pkt…$2.50